 When painting your walls, give your ceiling a different tone to make it look higher.
 Having a small room doesn't mean you can't play with patterns.
 Like in many other areas, there are many different shades to choose from when painting small living rooms.
 To make the space feel expansive, use high-contrast hues when creating your patterns.

 Many modern homes embrace broken or open-plan layouts that usually extend to the dining room, allowing small living spaces to look infinite without physical and visual separation through walls.
 You can achieve this by using varied paints and patterns or by choosing the right pieces of furniture that can highlight the width of your living room.
 Use a sectional sofa instead of multiple armchairs to make the space feel more open.
 This will give you more seating options and keep the area looking expansive.

 If your living room is more on the narrow and long side, it can be quite challenging to make it homier than a square space where you can collect all your living room furniture pieces in one area.

 In this case, try adding a rug to give your furniture pieces some common ground.
 Create a gallery wall or hang a statement art piece in a strategic area to draw attention to the design and not the structure of your narrow room.

 When space is at a premium, using fewer pieces of furniture and hiding the clutter as much as possible can make a big difference in your small living room.
 Instead of getting different furniture pieces for each living room function, opt for pieces that can provide multiple purposes, especially those that can double as storage.

-Also, consider getting furniture with simpler designs and colour combinations and focus on enhancing your small living room by taking advantage of the longest architectural lines in arranging your furniture.
-When shopping for furniture pieces and room decorations, always remember to give your living room some breathing space.
-Although it's tempting to provide every corner a purpose, keeping some spaces empty can help you make the room feel cosier.
+Also, consider getting furniture with simpler designs and colour combinations, and focus on enhancing your small living room by taking advantage of the longest architectural lines in arranging your furniture.
+When shopping for furniture pieces and room decorations, always remember to give your living room some breathing room.
+Although it's tempting to give every corner a purpose, keeping some spaces empty can help you make the room feel cosier.